 INME 3810.
-PRODUCT DISSECTION.
+CREATIVE DESIGN II.
 Two credit hours.
-One hour of lecture and two hours of workshop per week.
-Prerequisite: INGE 3011.
+Two hours of lecture per week.
+Prerequisite: INME 3011 or (INGE 3809 or INME 3809.

-Product dissection to develop in students the ability to understand the machines: its functionality, history, social impact, design methodology, market constraints and customer needs.
+Product dissection uses hands-on dissection exercises to develop in students the ability to understand a machine in not only its functionality but also in terms of its history, social impact, the design methodology, the marketing constraints and the customer needs.
 Use of proper technical vocabulary to describe mechanical and electrical components.
-Develop oral, written and drafting communication skills.
+Learn oral, written and hand sketching communication skills.
 INME 4001.
 THERMODYNAMICS I. Three credit hours.
 Three hours of lecture an one hour of tutorage per week.
 Prerequisites: QUIM 3002 and FISI 3172 and FISI 3174.